cgh-code/cgwireless/README.md

 # cgwireless

 Atmel Studio C project to send/receive wireless data using the nRF24L01+ module.
-Atmel Studio C project to display the elapsed time on a graphical OLED display.

 For use with the ATMega328P microcontroller and the nRF24L01+ module.
 Data can be shown on an OLED display.